Proston: History

 In 1967, the Speedwell Baptist Church (both the building and the congregation) relocated to Proston.
 The church originally opened in Speedwell on Sunday 16 April 1916.

 The closure of the railway line and Butter Factory in the 1970s threw the area into a long period of slow decline.

-The creation of the nearby Boondooma Dam in the 1970s by damming the Boyne River, created Lake Boondooma which provided a source of water for Tarong Power Station and solved Proston's water problems.
+The creation of the nearby Boondooma Dam in the 1970s by damming the Boyne River, created Lake Boondooma which provided a source of water for Tarong Power Station and supplies water to Proston and other regional towns.

 The Proston public library opened in 1994.